mvincentbb/REGISTER/readme.md

-#Registre - bot
+# Registre - bot

-##Description
+## Description
-this projet is about an WhatApp bot that will fill an database with an orginasation members information(identity, professionnal, association activities)
+This projet is about an WhatApp bot that will fill an database with an orginasation members information(identity, professionnal, association activities)

 ## Getting Started